jbouguet/EufyVideos/README.md

    - Pandas 2.2.x or higher is required for proper datetime handling
    - Earlier versions may have date processing issues

+4. ffmpeg Issues:
+   - If you encounter "No such file or directory: 'ffprobe'" error, ffmpeg is not installed
+   - Solution: Install ffmpeg using `brew install ffmpeg`
+   - For other video processing issues, ensure ffmpeg is properly installed by running `which ffmpeg` and `which ffprobe`

-4. VS Code Extension Issues:
+5. VS Code Extension Issues:
    - If extensions fail to install, try installing them manually through VS Code's Extensions panel
    - For auto-formatting issues, ensure Black is installed in your Python environment: `pip install black`
    - Check that the Python extension can find your interpreter by running "Python: Select Interpreter" from the Command Palette